Samsung RF28R7351SR Internal Water Lines & Ice Room Door Gasket Replacement

 Common Symptoms of Internal Water Line Failure

-• Water pooling under the refrigerator: Suggests a leak in the ice room connector or a disconnection at the water inlet valve.
+• Water pooling under the refrigerator: Suggests a leak in the ice room connector or disconnection at the water inlet valve.

 How to Replace the Ice Maker Fill Tube on the RF28R7351SR